Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs

-The student responds: ``On line 5, the expression \texttt{sen.replace(i, ``x")} is evaluated.
-Given that \texttt{sen = `a'} and \texttt{i = `a'}, this evaluates to \texttt{`a'.replace(`a', `x')}.''

-Although the question asks only ``what expression is evaluated,'' it implicitly expects the student to provide both the abstract expression (\texttt{sen.replace(i, ``x")}) and its concrete evaluation with values substituted (\texttt{`a'.replace(`a', `x')}).
-The student correctly provides this complete inference without requiring explicit prompting for each component.
+(3) {\bf Implicit elicitation}: Questions prime students to provide complete logical steps beyond what is explicitly requested.
+For instance, asking \it "What expression is evaluated on line 5?" implicitly elicits both the abstract expression (\texttt{sen.replace(i, ``x")}) and its concrete evaluation with values substituted (\texttt{`a'.replace(`a', `x')}), without requiring separate prompts for each component;